leeweiming3/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-Recruiter enters invalid candidate number.
+Recruiter enters invalid candidate index.
     - 2a1.
-Hirehub raises an error and asks recruiter to provide valid candidate number.
+Hirehub raises an error and asks recruiter to provide valid candidate index.
     - 2a2.
-Recruiter attempts to delete the candidate with valid candidate number.
+Recruiter attempts to delete the candidate with valid candidate index.
-    - Steps 2a1-2a2 are repeated until the candidate number entered is correct.
+    - Steps 2a1-2a2 are repeated until the candidate index entered is correct.
     - Use case resumes from step 2.